 Installing Cassandra and Running a Single-Node Cluster on Ubuntu 14.04

+About CassandraCassandra, or Apache Cassandra, is a very scalable open source NoSQL database system, capable of reaching high performance on multi-node setups.
 In this tutorial will teach you how to install and use Cassandra to run a single-node cluster on an Ubuntu 14.04 server.

 RequirementsIn order to use this tutorial, you will need the following things:

 - Ubuntu 14.04 VPS

 - A non-root user with sudo privileges.

 Installing the Oracle Java Virtual MachineCassandra needs the Oracle Java SE Runtime Environment (JRE) to be installed.
 So, you should install and confirm that it is the default JRE.
 For the Oracle JRE Package to be available, you will need to append a Persona Package Archive (PPA) with the following commands.